 So, what is our process?
 At WebCitz, our graphic designers, UX designers, and marketing team assess your current product page.
 We then create a wireframe and/or mockup which displays our ideas for style, layout, colors, images, graphics, call-to-actions, pricing, and more in a way that is appropriate to your product and brand.
 We then review our wireframe and/or mockup with you to ensure that you are happy with the design.

 Once any necessary changes are in place, it is time for the development process to begin.
-Our developers will take the design and implement it into WooCommerce, Magento, BigCommerce, or Laravel and test the functionality to ensure you have a working product page.
+Our developers will take the design and implement it into WooCommerce or Shopify and test the functionality to ensure you have a working product page.
 We design your dreams into reality!
 If you are interested in sprucing up your current ecommerce product pages or will be soon launching your ecommerce store and you need a marketing/design strategy, please contact our experts at (800) 796-8263 today!

 Analyze your product page and identify the elements that require improvement.
 Your goal is to provide a positive experience to your customers.
 To achieve this, you must first understand what your customers experience while they are on your product page.
 Make sure your ecommerce product page: